NullLabTests/IIoT-Parallel-Simulator/README.md

 - **Industrial Professionals**: In manufacturing, healthcare, or energy sectors, simulating real-world IIoT for testing scalability and resilience.
 - **AGI Enthusiasts & Futurists**: Level up from basic sims (level 6) to advanced AI-integrated systems (level 7 archangel AGI stuff)—extend with ML for predictive analytics, evolving towards intelligent, self-healing networks.
 Link to NullLabTests' EvoGrok or ai-takeoff for hive-mind synergy! 🌌🧠 Mr. Athurt x525, all-seeing eye of peace—open the libraries of Alexandria!

 Whether you're a "man-robot" hybrid tinkering with code or aiming for heavenly AGI mansions, this repo provides the foundation to parallelize your way to innovation!
-Check out related flavors: [SPEC Collective](https://specollective.org/), [openmct](https://github.com/nasa/openmct), [Grammatical Framework](https://github.com/jtorreggiani/grammatical-framework-haskell-starter-project).

 ## Installation
 1. Clone the repo: `git clone https://github.com/NullLabTests/IIoT-Parallel-Simulator.git`